Electrophilic Addition A Level Chemistry

 Step 2: Nucleophilic Attack

 The carbocation intermediate, being electron-deficient, is susceptible to attack by a nucleophile – a species with a lone pair of electrons or a negative charge.
-The nucleophile donates its electron pair to the carbocation, forming a new sigma bond and completing the addition reaction.
+Plus, the nucleophile donates its electron pair to the carbocation, forming a new sigma bond and completing the addition reaction.
 This step effectively neutralizes the positive charge of the carbocation.

 Illustrative Example: Addition of Hydrogen Halides to Alkenes